Skip to main content

 1. 3.2% citrate plasma, shipped frozen, is the only acceptable sample type.
 All other anticoagulants (heparin, EDTA, oxalate) are NOT acceptable.

-2. Proper blood to anticoagulant ratio is required.
+2. Proper blood-to-anticoagulant ratio is required.

 • Vacuette® tubes must be filled to completion to ensure the proper 9:1 blood to anticoagulant ratio is achieved.